 Demarest, NJ 07627

-The Art of Healing is a new collaboration between the Art School and Englewood Hospital and Medical Center.
-Work will be displayed in sites throughout the hospital, providing exposure for local artists and enhancing the healing environment of the hospital.
-Click here to view the most recent prospectus.
+Call for Entry: The Art of Healing is a collaboration between the Art School and Englewood Hospital and Medical Center.
+Selected artwork is displayed in sites throughout the hospital, providing exposure for local artists and enhancing the healing environment of the hospital.

-The NJ Small Works Show is presented each year in the Mikhail Zakin Gallery.
+Call for Entry: The NJ Small Works Show is presented each year in the Mikhail Zakin Gallery.
 All artists with a past or present connection to New Jersey are invited to submit their work.
-This juried group exhibition features 2-D and 3-D works that are 18" or under in any dimension.
+This annual juried group exhibition features 2-D and 3-D works that are 18" or under in any dimension.

-Please click here to view the most recent prospectus.
-To receive the next prospectus in the mail, please call us at 201-767-7160 and ask to be added to the Small Works list.
+To receive future show prospectuses in the mail, please call us at 201-767-7160 and ask to be added to the Small Works list.

-Work opportunities are available in exchange for art classes.
+Work opportunities (desk positions, clay pugging, bisque kiln loading/unloading) are sometimes available in exchange for art classes.
 Please contact our Executive Director Maria Danziger at 201-767-7160 or email email@example.com for more information.

 Scholarships are available for individuals who are in need of financial assistance.
 Please ask at the front desk for more information.
 Important note: Scholarships are not guaranteed, as they are dependent on available funds and the number of requests we receive.
 Applications must be received at least 10 days prior to the start of the semester to be considered.